N4-Nishant/MaterialBottomSheet/README.md

 ## Code Contribution

-If you find any problems during usage, you can submit an [Issue] to us.
-Of course, we also welcome you to send us [PR].
+If you find any problems during usage, you can submit an [Issue](https://github.com/Applib-OpenHarmony/BottomSheet/issues) to us.
+Of course, we also welcome you to send us [PR](https://github.com/Applib-OpenHarmony/BottomSheet/pulls).

 ## Open source License